bacionejs/cat/README.md

 ### 📝 Backstory

+It was the end of the competition and even with my prodding in the forum, nobody planned to make a Catwoman and it would be a shame if she wasn't represented.
-I really wanted to make a **smooth-running Catwoman**.
+I really wanted to see a **sleek and smooth Catwoman**.
 But with no experience in drawing or animation, I decided not to worry too much about form and instead focus on capturing a **natural, fluid stride**.

 I also imagined the game with **jazz background music** — something cool and relaxing to match the zen vibe of a snowy nighttime Gotham rooftop run.